nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_bind.rst

   Point
     * Call the ``multiLayout`` method and generate DataBindConfig for multi-layout.
-    * Specify the implementation class :java:extdoc:`RecordIdentifier <nablarch.common.databind.fixedlength.MultiLayoutConfig.RecordIdentifier>` in the ``recordIdentifier``  method to identify the associated format of the target data.
+    * Specify the implementation class of :java:extdoc:`RecordIdentifier <nablarch.common.databind.fixedlength.MultiLayoutConfig.RecordIdentifier>` in the ``recordIdentifier``  method to identify the associated format of the target data.

   .. code-block:: java